Mojibake: Other Western European languages

 Some users transliterate their writing when using a computer, either by omitting the problematic diacritics, or by using digraph replacements (å → aa, ä/æ → ae, ö/ø → oe, ü → ue etc.).
 Thus, an author might write "ueber" instead of "über", which is standard practice in German when umlauts are not available.
 The latter practice seems to be better tolerated in the German language sphere than in the Nordic countries.
 For example, in Norwegian, digraphs are associated with archaic Danish, and may be used jokingly.
 However, digraphs are useful in communication with other parts of the world.
 As an example, the Norwegian football player Ole Gunnar Solskjær had his last name spelled "SOLSKJAER" on his uniform when he played for Manchester United.

-An artifact of UTF-8 misinterpreted as ISO-8859-1, "Ring meg nå" being rendered as "Ring meg nÃ¥", was seen in 2014 in an SMS scam targeting Norway.
+An artifact of UTF-8 misinterpreted as ISO 8859-1, "Ring meg nå" being rendered as "Ring meg nÃ¥", was seen in 2014 in an SMS scam targeting Norway.

+The same problem occurs also in Romanian, see these examples: